 Faculty: Professor Baxter, chair.
-Professors Ballard, S. Grilli, Hu, Miller, and Tyce; Associate Professor Roman; Assistant Professors Dahl, Hashemi, and Licht; Associate Research Professors A. Grilli, Potty, and Vincent; Adjunct Professors Corriveau, Muench, Sharpe, and Shonting; Adjunct Assistant Professors Barton, Cousins, Crocker, Dossot, and Newman; Professors Emeriti Kowalski, Silva, Spaulding, and Stepanishen.
+Professors Ballard, S. Grilli, Hu, and Miller; Associate Professor Roman; Assistant Professors Dahl, Hashemi, Licht, and Van Uffelen; Associate Research Professors A. Grilli, Potty, and Vincent; Adjunct Professors Corriveau, Muench, Sharpe, and Shonting; Adjunct Assistant Professors Barton, Cousins, Crocker, Dossot, and Newman; Professors Emeriti Kowalski, Silva, Spaulding, Stepanishen, and Tyce.

 Ocean instrumentation and seafloor mapping, underwater acoustics and data analysis, marine hydrodynamics and water-wave mechanics, coastal and nearshore processes, marine geomechanics, coastal and offshore structures, and offshore wind, wave, and current energy systems.

 General Information and Financial Aid

 Programs of study can be designed for individuals employed full-time.
 Graduate and research assistantships are available for highly qualified students; some industrial and other fellowships are also available.